netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 ### Processing the template

 First we have a Jinja template file to produce the desired ns.conf.
-It is recommended to use an actual ns.conf file from the target Netscaler node as a starting point for the template.
+It is recommended to use an actual ns.conf file from the target NetScaler node as a starting point for the template.

 The full file is quite long but the interesting parts are shown below.